sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/02_channels/02_javascript/channels-js.md

 ## Publishing Data

 To update the context of the Channel, use [`publish()`](../../../../reference/glue/latest/channels/index.html#API-publish).
 The `publish()` method accepts two parameters - data to publish (required) and an optional Channel ID specifying which Channel context to update.
-If you do not specify a Channel ID, the current Channel will be updated.
+If you don't specify a Channel ID, the current Channel will be updated.

 Updating the current Channel: